 Turning around Sakura grabbed the door handle and walked into the hallway with as much calm as she could muster.
 Once the door was closed, she let out a deep breath, sucking air back into her lungs like a man dying of thirst.

 The hallway wasn't much better when it came to her nausea, but Sakura walked quickly, eyes trained on the floor as she made her way towards the stairs.
 It had been a bad time to come.
-It was uncomfortable being in the village on the best of days, and when she was around her former teammates the horrible itching sensation was downright unbearable.
+It was uncomfortable being in the village on the best of days, and when she was around her former teammates it became unbearable.
 For a moment, Sakura was so desperate to escape that she nearly took off running.
-She didn't because the nausea spiked, and when it did her vision tilted and the world grayed out.
+She didn't because the nausea peaked, and when it did her vision tilted and the world grayed out.
 She had to grab wildly at the wall to stop herself from fainting.

-A large hand shot out to grip her elbow, supporting her weight as she struggled to stand.
-It took Sakura a moment to regain her bearings, and when she did she nearly screamed when she looked up and saw who was standing next to her.
+A large hand gripped her elbow, supporting her weight as she struggled to stand.
+It took Sakura a moment to regain her bearings, and when she did she nearly screamed when she saw who was standing next to her.

-"Sasuke," she said, trying to keep her voice as impassive as possible, her free hand hidden in her pocket to stop him from seeing the tremors.
+"Sasuke," she said, trying to keep her voice as impassive as possible.
+Her free hand was hidden in her pocket to stop him from seeing the tremors.
 She hadn't heard him coming up behind her.
 "Was there something you need?"

 The Last Uchiha tilted his head down and to the side, watching her with too-bright eyes.